dgopstein/atom-finder/README.md

 ## Running from the command-line

-If you would like to use this project as-is to find all occurrences of the 15 atoms of confusion described in our 2018 MSR paper you can run our code form the commandline as:
+If you would like to use this project as-is to find all occurrences of the 15 atoms of confusion described in our 2018 MSR paper you can run our code from the command-line as:

 ```sh
 lein find-atoms-in-dirs dir1 dir2 > atoms.edn